Skip to Content Facebook Feature Image

 State media reported that the outage was caused by a shutdown of the Antonio Guiteras thermoelectric power plant east of Havana following a leak in its boiler.

-Radio Rebelde quoted the plant's technical director Román Pérez Castañeda as saying that crews must first locate the fault, determine the repair method, repair it and then start up and synchronize the unit.
+Radio Rebelde quoted the plant's technical director Román Pérez Castañeda as saying that crews must first locate the fault before repairing it and restarting the unit.

-Pérez Castañeda said that a pipe burst in the boiler, causing a water leak and subsequent fire that firefighters extinguished without major damage, according to Radio Rebelde.
+Pérez Castañeda said that a pipe burst in the boiler, causing a water leak and subsequent fire that was extinguished without major damage, according to Radio Rebelde.

 The outage caught 63-year-old Odalis Sánchez out on the street with her grandson.
 She was unable to walk because of a recent operation, so she called someone for a ride home.